chase-moskal/fancyfs/README.md

-# *fancy·fs*
+# *fancyfs*

-just some async typescript wrapping around some fs function i use sometimes
+just some async typescript wrapping around some fs functions

-- readFile
-- readFileBuffer
-- readJson